To NBA coaches, racial equality is a priority of the restart - WHIZ News

 He also helped get someone to coach the coaches.

-Bryan Stevenson is the founder and executive director of the Equal Justice Initiative and is someone who has spent 30 years pushing for social justice.
+Bryan Stevenson is the founder and executive director of the Equal Justice Initiative, an NBA community partner, and is someone who has spent 30 years pushing for social justice.
 He was scheduled to meet with the NBA’s coaches over a Zoom call for a half-hour a few weeks ago.
 The call went more than three times that long, and from there a running dialogue was born.

 “It was mesmerizing,” Carlisle said of that initial call.
 “It was an education in itself.”